 International agreements should be submitted to the Office of Undergraduate Education, which will secure an expedited review and recommendations from the Senate Committee on Admissions, Records, Scheduling and Student Aid (ARSSA).
 The Senate Committee on ARSSA will forward its recommendations to the Office of Undergraduate Education.
 International agreements will be submitted to the UOGP for final approval and review after the Office of Undergraduate Education has approved the proposal and agreement.
 The UOGP will also initiate the signing process.

 The draft Memorandum of Agreement Regarding Articulation should not carry the signatures that will be required on the final document.
 The proposal must carry the signature of the appropriate associate dean (see Preface above).
 International agreement requests made by the partner institution may include explicit signatory order and/or required legal translations which may be provided at an additional cost.
+Such costs vary and are the responsibility of the submitting college or campus.
 The draft provides an opportunity for the proposing college and the Office of Undergraduate Education to ensure the development of an accurate and complete document in alignment with all Penn State policies before the document is signed by the participating parties.
 The Office of Undergraduate Education will not begin a review of the proposal and draft Memorandum of Agreement Regarding Articulation prior to receiving the Senate's expedited review recommendations.

 Following agreement by the Office of Undergraduate Education, the UOGP (for international agreements), and the proposing college on a final draft of the Memorandum of Agreement Regarding Articulation, the submitting college or campus must: